-CostCares is a continuation of We Care which was also chaired by Inger Ekman.
-The aim for WeCare was to formulate a plan for how research and innovation in healthcare can contribute to high quality care and reduced healthcare costs.
+CostCares is a continuation of the We Care project, which was also chaired by Inger Ekman.
+The aim for We Care was to formulate a plan for how research and innovation in healthcare can contribute to high quality care and reduced healthcare costs.

 Person-centred Patient-Public-Private Partnership PCP4: Testbeds for person-centred care